Shelf Lives of Food

 ItemFreezer*RefrigeratorCounter/ PantryBest Method

-AsparagusNEVER3-4 days1 dayStems in water, lightly cover top in plastic bag
+AsparagusNEVER3–4 days1 dayStems in water, lightly cover the top in a plastic bag

-BasilNEVER1 week1 dayStems in water, fully cover top in plastic
+BasilNEVER1 week1 dayStems in water, fully cover the top in plastic

 BeetsNEVER2 weeks1 weekPlastic bag